MLH-Fellowship/labgraph-interactive/README.md

 We built the interactive tool to let users get the taste of LabGraph with zero commitments.
 The interactive terminal lets the users run simulations we prepared with **different numbers of features** and **see their expected outputs**.

+## How to Use LabGraph Interactive?

+1. Navigate to the website hosted on GitHub Pages at [**mlh-fellowship.github.io/labgraph-interactive**](https://mlh-fellowship.github.io/labgraph-interactive/)
+2. Type `help` into the terminal
+3. Run the commands you would like to try out
+4. Check the resulted graph built with random data

 ## How to Use LabGraph?

+To run LabGraph simulations on your machine, follow steps listed below:

+1. Run `pip install labgraph` to install LabGraph along with its dependecieis
+2. Run `python setup.py install` to work with the simulation we prepared and listed under `random_labgraph/simulation.py`
+3. Run `python random_labgraph simulation.py` to get a graph produced with LabGraph's node in real-time

 ## License